Umuzi-org/ACN-syllabus/content/projects/katas/level-2/_index.md

 Make sure you really understand all the code you wrote here.
 You can't build a house without a foundation.
 You need solid foundational skills so you can be a pro!

-So keep practising. practise in your free time, practise if you are ahead of schedule with one of your projects, practise if you need a break from another task.
+So keep practising.
+Practise in your free time, practise if you are ahead of schedule with one of your projects, practise if you need a break from another task.
 Push yourself and be awesome!
 You can even practise with a pen and paper.

 Remember that you are here to become a professional!
 Professionals take ownership of their learning and skills, and professionals help the people around them to become successful.